 Adding extra layers of glass can increase the chances of lens flare.
 Ideally, you wouldn’t be shooting directly at light sources with a polarizer anyway, but the modern coated filters do a pretty good job of reducing flaring.

 It’s generally not a good idea to use a polarizing filter when shooting for stitched panoramas.
-Because the polarizing effect isn’t evenly applied across the frame, if you have blue sky in the frame you’ll have a lot trouble avoiding banding across the sky.
+Because the polarizing effect isn’t evenly applied across the frame, if you have blue sky in the frame, you’ll have a lot of trouble avoiding banding across the sky.
 I’ve put together some examples of why not to shoot panoramas with a polarizer filter.

 What to Look for When Buying a Polarizing Filter